hqrshguptq/hqrshguptq/README.md

 I'm a software developer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup) and GraphQL.

-- 💜 Loving React,Jamstack,GraphQL, C++, Python, HTML/CSS, Swift.
+- 💜 loving React,Jamstack,GraphQL, C++, Python, HTML/CSS, Swift.
-- 🧠 I’m currently learning iOS App-Dev and Dapp Dev
+- 🧠 learning iOS App-Dev and Dapp Dev
-- 👯 I’m looking to collaborate to Open Source Organisations.
+- 👯 looking to collaborate to Open Source Organisations.
-- 😄 Pronouns: he/him.
+- 😄 pronouns: he/him.
-- ⚡  Fun fact: I can Solve a Rubik's Cube under a minute.
+- ⚡  fun fact: I can solve a Rubik's Cube under a minute.

 🏡 [website][website] **|**